Professional House Cleaning Checklist: Free Templates for Your Cleaning Business

 - Wipe down kitchen appliances

-- Clean inside microwave
+- Clean inside the microwave

-- Sanitize sponges
+- Sanitize or replace kitchen sponges

 - Disinfect door knobs and light switches